 Goodwin’s Public M&A team advised on five prominent deals in the real estate and tech sectors announced over the last several weeks.
 The transactions, each over $1.0 billion, were widely reported in the media and showcases Goodwin’s cross-industry capabilities and dynamic growth in the ever-evolving public M&A market.

 - Advised on the $59 billion combination of telecommunications providers Sprint (NYSE: S) and T-Mobile, serving as legal counsel to the independent Transaction Committee of the Board of Directors of Sprint.
 Announced on April 29, the all-stock transaction, which is subject to regulatory approval, is expected to close by the first half of 2019.
-The team was led by partners Stuart Cable and Mark Opper and also included partners Howard Cubell, Deborah Birnbach, Andrea Agathoklis Murino, Paul Jin, Caroline Bullerjahn, Richard Matheny, and associates Morgan Mordecai, Stephanie Richards and Erin Canino.
+The team was led by partners Stuart Cable and Mark Opper and also included partners Howard Cubell, Deborah Birnbach, Andrea Agathoklis Murino, Paul Jin, Caroline Bullerjahn, Richard Matheny, and associates Morgan Mordecai, and Stephanie Richards.

 - Represented Brookfield Property Partners (NASDAQ: BPY), one of the world’s largest commercial real estate companies, in its acquisition of the remaining 66% of GGP not already owned by Brookfield and its affiliates in a transaction valued at $15.3 billion.
 The transaction is scheduled to close early in the third quarter of 2018.
 The team was led by partners Gil Menna and Mark Opper and included partners Daniel Adams, David Roberts and Jason Vollbracht and associates Adam Romig, Chris Versfelt and Caitlin Tompkins.